Pakistan Resolution 1940

 Caracal Cat

 Caracal is the wild cat of Pakistan.
 It is characterized by long legs, a short face, long ears, and long canine teeth.
-The body color is sandy and dark facial linings.
+The body colour is sandy and dark facial linings.

 Caracal Cat